manymoments/manymoments.github.io/_posts/2019-11-12-Sync-HotStuff.markdown

 Moreover, Sync HotStuff is [optimistically responsive](https://eprint.iacr.org/2017/913), i.e., it can commit in less than $\\Delta$ time when $>3n/4$ nodes are honest.
 Finally, the empirical evaluation shows that its throughput is comparable to the best known partially synchronous protocols.

 This protocol is a joint work with [Ittai](https://research.vmware.com/researchers/ittai-abraham), [Dahlia](https://dahliamalkhi.wordpress.com/) and [Ted](https://www.cs.cornell.edu/~tedyin/).
 It will be presented in [S\&P 2020](https://www.ieee-security.org/TC/SP2020/).
 Read more about it [here](https://eprint.iacr.org/2019/270.pdf).

+**Acknowledgment.** We would like to thank Ittai for helpful feedback on this post.